Pull Request Experience

 Snyk PR Checks must be enabled.
 For more information, see Configure Pull Request Checks.

-For the GitHub integration, a specific GitHub account needs to be set to open fix and upgrade PRs.
-The Personal Access Token (PAT) configured in this way is required by the Pull Request Experience to provide a consistent comment experience.
-See Opening fix and upgrade pull requests from a fixed GitHub account for more information.
+For the GitHub integration, you must specify a GitHub account to provide a consistent comment experience.
+For more information, see Opening fix and upgrade pull requests from a fixed GitHub account.

 The Issue Summary Comment feature adds a comment to each pull request, summarizing the latest PR Check results.
 The summary includes the type of checks performed and a breakdown of the findings by severity.
 Select View Details to access the PR Check details in the Snyk Web UI.